ocaml/v2.ocaml.org/CONTRIBUTING.md

 Contributing to OCaml.org
 =========================

 Welcome to OCaml.org and thank you for taking the time to read our contributing guide.
 This guide is aimed towards first-time contributors and even people who are new to OCaml language.
-If you already known some concepts then feel free to skip to a section that interests you.
+If you already know some concepts then feel free to skip to a section that interests you.

 ## General Contributing Advice

 For the most part, if you want to contribute then looking at the [open issues](https://github.com/ocaml/ocaml.org/issues) is a good place to start.
 Some of these are very old and probably should be closed so we recommend looking at the latest ones.
 For new contributors the [`good-first-issue`](https://github.com/ocaml/ocaml.org/issues?q=is%3Aissue+is%3Aopen+label%3Agood-first-issue) tag might be useful.

 In general issues aren't assigned to anyone, but it makes sense that if you are working on something to say so in the issue so nobody is duplicating any work that may be going on elsewhere.
+There are lots of experienced OCaml developers still active on here and are more than willing to offer you a hand if you ask on an issue or PR.

 ## Setting up OCaml